Wacky-Mole/RareMagicPortal/README.md

 # RareMagicPortal

-Magical Portal Fluid + JVLServerSync + CraftingStation + CraftingStationLVL
+Magical Portal Fluid + ServerSync + CraftingStation + CraftingStationLVL

 Tired of Portals be the end all, be all of Valheim?
 You don't want to unnecessarily restrict which items can be teleported or not?
 Do you want